dbcli/litecli.com/content/features/keybindings.md

 +++
 title = "Keybindings"
 image = "images/features/keybindings.png"
+url = "/keybindings"
 +++

 Emacs/Vim

 <!--more-->

 There are two types of keybindings available.
 Emacs mode and Vi mode.
 This determines the various shortcuts that are available in the REPL.
-The keybindings can be changed via the config file (~/.config/litecli/config) or toggled via F4 key.
+The keybindings can be changed via the [config](/config) file (~/.config/litecli/config) or toggled via F4 key.

 Emacs mode is the default.
 In emacs mode you can type `Ctrl-A` to go to the beginning of a line and `Ctrl-E` to go to the end of a line and many more.